SASUKE38/TMLGen/README.md

 ## Credits

 - Thank you to [magnetuning](https://next.nexusmods.com/profile/magnetuning?gameId=3474) for research into the BG3 dialog system.
 This would not be possible without his [dialog guide](https://wiki.bg3.community/en/Tutorials/new-voice-lines) and [sample mod](https://www.nexusmods.com/baldursgate3/mods/10086).
-- Thank you to Plouton for testing.
+- Thank you to Plouton, [Em](https://hellions-heart.tumblr.com), and Curious_Cactus for testing.
 - This tool uses [LSLib](https://github.com/Norbyte/lslib), which is created by Norbyte and licensed under the MIT License.